paulohsilvapinto/aws-certify/docs/glossary.md

 HSM
 : *Hardware Security Module*.
 A physical computing device that safeguards and manages secrets, performs encryption and decryption functions.

+LIFO
+: *Last in, First out*.
+It is a method for managing items in a queue.

+ML
+: *Machine Learning*.

 NFS
 : Network File System